charlieb954/eleventy-recipes/README.md

 package.json files contain descriptive and functional metadata about a project, such as a name, version, and dependencies.
 Here we can also include 'scripts' that are actioned.
-For example, there's one for 'npm start' which will sever the eleventy webpage.
+For example, there's one for 'npm start' which will serve the eleventy webpage.

 ## branches